Corporation Tax: use HMRC's free filing service

 - other attachments (in PDF format) to support your return

-Who can’t use the software
+Who can’t use the service

 - the Corporation Tax accounting period for the return is covered by more than one set of statutory accounts